Art-A-Hack/art-a-hack.github.io/app/_posts/2016-05-03-announcing-2016-results.markdown

 ---
-layout    : post
-title     : "Teams Announced for Art-A-Hack 2016" bodyid    : "blog" bodyclass : "content post"
+title : Teams Announced for Art-A-Hack 2016
 ---
 We are pleased to announce the selected participants for the Art-A-Hack 2016.
 Our participants this year are diverse, and come from backgrounds in art, technology, and a range of intersecting feilds.